sfsu-csc-667-fall-2018/fall-2019-term-project-risk-game-667/docs/README.md

 SECRET=<your_secret>
 ```

-(Optional) If you want to run redis, pass REDIS_PORT environmental variable to the script.
+(Optional) If you want to run redis, pass REDIS_URL environmental variable to the script.
+REDIS_URL can have be either a port, or full url.
 If the variable is not provided, app automatically fallbacks to in-process sessions storage.

 3. Please complete step 1-2, before proceeding otherwise your database migration will fail